MrCoolAndroid/Xbox-Rich-Presence-Discord/README.md

 ## Installation
-1. Download latest release and install it following instructions on the setup
+1. Download the [latest release](https://github.com/MrCoolAndroid/Xbox-Rich-Presence-Discord/releases) and install it following instructions on the setup

 2. Go to [OpenXBL](https://xbl.io) and login with your Xbox Live account and you will get an API key, save it on a .txt file